wpmetabox/docsv2/docs/extensions/mb-blocks.md

 - An image
 - A title
 - A paragraph for the testimonial content
-- And a select field for the testimonial style (something like image on the right or above the content)
+- And a select field for the testimonial style (something like an image on the right or above the content)

 It's easy to make those fields with MB Blocks.
-However, it might be less flexible than using default Gutenberg heading and paragraph blocks for the title and content field.
+However, it might be less flexible than using the default Gutenberg heading and paragraph blocks for the title and content field.
 So, we might want to wrap those 2 fields into a `InnerBlocks` like this:

 - Image
 - InnerBlocks